Gonsolin cools off Padres, Rios homers in Dodgers’ 3-1 win

-SAN DIEGO (AP) — Tony Gonsolin quieted San Diego’s bats for seven innings, Edwin Rios homered and the Los Angeles Dodgers won 3-1 Tuesday night to snap the Padres’ eight-game winning streak and regain a 2 ½-game lead in the NL West.
+SAN DIEGO (AP) — After Tony Gonsolin quieted San Diego’s bats for seven innings, the Los Angeles Dodgers still weren’t in the clear until Kenley Jansen got out of a bases-loaded jam in the ninth.

+Jansen struck out Wil Myers and rookie Jake Cronenworth — both of whom hit grand slams this year — to save the 3-1 win for Gonsolin on Tuesday night.
+The Dodgers snapped the Padres’ eight-game winning streak and regained a 2 ½-game lead in the NL West.

 The seven-time NL West champion Dodgers, being pushed by a Padres team that hasn’t been to the playoffs since winning the division in 2006, bounced back from a 7-2 loss in the opener of the series between the NL’s two best teams.